AdobeDocs/commerce-operations.en/help/installation/tutorials/language-packages.md

 1. Checks for dependencies; if so, the command terminates.

-   To work around this, you can either uninstall all dependent language packages at the same time or you can uninstall the depending language packages first.
+   To work around this, you can either uninstall all dependent language packages at the same time or you can uninstall the dependent language packages first.

-1. If `--backup code` is specified, backs up the file system (excluding `var` and `pub/static` directories) to `var/backups/<timestamp>_filesystem.tgz`
+1. If `--backup code` is specified, back up the file system (excluding `var` and `pub/static` directories) to `var/backups/<timestamp>_filesystem.tgz`
 1. Removes language packages files from the codebase using `composer remove`.
 1. Cleans the [cache](https://glossary.magento.com/cache).